 There are all kinds of things involved with SEO, including ranking factors, keyword research and links and link building to name a few.

-SEO is definitely a long game and something which you won't see instant results from, but is something you definitely, definitely want to be including in your blogging strategy.
+SEO is definitely a long game and something which you won't see instant results from but is something you definitely, definitely want to be included in your blogging strategy.

 A great way to start with SEO is to install a plugin.